CrayLabs/SmartSim/doc/model.rst

             # Disable key prefixing
             client.use_list_ensemble_prefix(False)
-            # Place a dataset in the Orchestrator
+            # Place a Dataset in the Orchestrator
             client.put_dataset(dataset_1)
             # Place a list in the Orchestrator
             client.append_to_list("list_1", dataset_1)
             # Enable key prefixing
             client.use_dataset_ensemble_prefix(True)
-            # Place a dataset in the Orchestrator
+            # Place a Dataset in the Orchestrator
             client.put_dataset(dataset_2)
-            # Append dataset to list in the Orchestrator
+            # Append Dataset to list in the Orchestrator
             client.append_to_list("list_2", dataset_2)

         In application script, two lists named `list_1` and `list_2` are sent to the ``Orchestrator``.